PojavLauncherTeam/PojavBot/README.md

 # PojavBot

 This repository hosts the source code and development for PojavBot, which is a Discord bot that we will use to replace a bunch of bots into a single bot we develop in house.

-(Still waiting for core to be done)